FlorianBauer/sila-orchestrator/README.md

 git clone --recurse-submodules https://github.com/FlorianBauer/sila-orchestrator.git
 ```

-To build this project, a JavaSE/JDK in version >= 11, as well as a moderately current
-Maven installation is required.
-Enter the project directory and use the following command to start
-the build process:
+To build this project, a [JDK](https://jdk.java.net/) or [OpenJDK](https://adoptopenjdk.net/) in version >= 11, as well as a moderately current Maven installation is required.
+Enter the project directory and use the following command to start the build process:

 ```bash
 cd path/to/sila-orchestrator/